discord/sample-game-integration/README.md

 # Overview
-Here you'll find a production (soon) grade sample of using Discord's API and local RPC socket to add Voice and Text chat to a match based multiplayer game.
+Here you'll find an almost production grade sample of using Discord's API and local RPC socket to add Voice and Text chat to a match based multiplayer game.